-- Do NOT use this product near water, for example, in a wet basement or near a swimming pool. - Do NOT expose your device to dampness, dust or corrosive liquids. - Do NOT store things on the device. - Do NOT install, use, or service this device during a thunderstorm.
-There is a remote risk of electric shock from lightning. - Do NOT open the device or unit.
-Opening or removing covers can expose you to dangerous high voltage points or other risks.
-ONLY qualified service personnel should service or disassemble this device.
-Please contact your vendor for further information.
+- Do NOT use this product near water, for example, in a wet basement or near a swimming pool. - Do NOT expose your device to dampness, dust or corrosive liquids. - · Do NOT store things on the device. - Do NOT install, use, or service this device during a thunderstorm.
+There is a remote risk of electric shock from lightning. - Connect ONLY suitable accessories to the device. - Ground yourself (by properly using an anti-static wrist strap, for example) whenever working with the device's hardware or connections. - · ONLY qualified service personnel should service or disassemble this device. - Antenna Warning!
+This device meets ETSI and FCC certification requirements when using the included antenna(s).
+Only use the included antenna(s).